carneiroDotDev/google-mobile-web-challenge-quizzes/built_ins/readme.md

 - [ ] -  4.
 Exercise: Iteration & Iterable Protocols
 - [ ] -  9.
 Quiz: Using Sets
-- [ ] - 11.
+- [x] - 11.
 Quiz: Working With WeakSets
+- [x] - 15.
+Exercise: Looping Through Maps

 ## We do not support copy and paste.
 ### (Blocks of codes are commented out, please review)